howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: b, a, s, h, < spacebar >, t, e, s, t, ., s, h

 The test.sh file compiles both ListExamples.java and ListExamplesTests.java, then it runs the tests in ListExamplesTests.java.
-I used the "bash" command to read and execute the commands in test.sh, and it returned the results for the tests in ListExamplesTests.java.
+I used the ```bash``` command to read and execute the commands in test.sh, and it returned the results for the tests in ListExamplesTests.java.
 It shows that, though two tests were run, one of them failed due to the test timing out.

 ## Step 7: Edit the code file to fix the failing test